 You’ll learn from academic staff who are well-known for their expertise in skill acquisition, sport psychology, performance analysis and coach development.

 Take your knowledge of outdoor education further with the Outdoor Learning specialisation in the Master of Sport, Exercise and Health.
-This specialisation builds on the Bachelor of Sport and Recreation in Outdoor Education, and provides a long-needed postgraduate qualification in this field.
+This specialisation builds on an undergraduate degree in outdoor education, and provides a long-needed postgraduate qualification in this field.

 Our academic staff have extensive teaching, research and industry experience in outdoor learning and development, both in New Zealand and around the world.